What do you really want to accomplish this year?1

 Academic life typically revolves around quarters or semesters.
 And that natural structure is something to consider when you think about how to segment your year—whether into 3 or 4 major parts.

-In either case, the point is to avoid letting goals slide in either planning or execution.
-The more of your important objectives get lumped into the very end of the year, the more likely they’ll be still incomplete at the start of next year.
+In either case, avoid letting your goals slide in either planning or execution.
+The more of your important objectives get lumped into the very end of the year, the more likely they are to still be incomplete at the start of next year.

-Instead, from your list of no more than 12 SMARTER goals for the year, assign
+Instead, from your list of no more than 12 SCHOLARLY goals for the year, assign

 - No more than 4 to each semester (fall, spring, summer) or

-- No more than 3 to each quarter.3
+- No more than 3 to each quarter.

 Just like limiting yourself to 12 annual goals, limiting yourself to 3 per quarter or 4 per semester helps you feel the constraints of that time in your planning process.

-5. Each week, ask what you can do to move toward one or more of your goals.
+5. Each week, ask how you can move toward one or more of your goals.

 If you only have 12–16 weeks to complete 3–4 major goals, you need to be intentional about what you do each week.